Holidays Calendar for June 23, 2018

 • 1868 Christopher Latham Sholes, Carlos Glidden and Samuel W. Soule received a patent for a typewriter.
 This typewriter was only one among many similar inventions.

 • 1848 The June Days Uprising began in Paris.
-French workers protested against the closure of National Workshops that provide work for the unemployed.
+French workers protested against the closure of National Workshops that provided work for the unemployed.

 • 1836 Died: James Mill, Scottish economist, historian, philosopher and political theorist who is regarded as one of the founders of classical economics.

 • 1780 The Battle of Springfield was fought during the American Revolutionary War.
-It resulted in a Continental victory.
-It was one of the last major battles of the war.
+One of the last major battles of the war, it resulted in a Continental victory.

 • 1763 Born: Joséphine de Beauharnais, the first wife of Napoleon Bonaparte.
 She was the Empress consort of the French from 1804 to 1810.